nguyenjpus/linux/_work/2025-10/2025-10-06-boot-performance-fix.markdown

 **Skills applied**: This mirrors Linux+ Question 86 (networking, `systemd` mounts), Question 11 (hardware-related kernel issues), and Question 5 (initramfs delays).
 The 19m firmware phase screamed BIOS issues.

-**SVG note**: The timeline has empty space on the left (-1299s to 0s), requiring scrolling.
-I scaled it to 800px width for GitHub.
-Open in a browser to zoom into details.
+**SVG note**: The timeline has empty space on the left (-1299s to 0s), causing scrolling.
+I scaled it to 800px width.
+Open in a browser to zoom.
+To remove empty space, crop with `svgcrop.com` (upload, select from ~0s to 105s, download) or edit the SVG’s `viewBox` attribute in a text editor.

 ## The Fix: Firmware Update FTW